Netflix/lemur/docs/administration.rst

 **Security certificate expiration summary**

-If you enable the Celery or cron task to send this notification type, Lemur will send a summary of all certificates with upcoming expiration date that matches one of the intervals configured in the ``LEMUR_EXPIRATION_SUMMARY_EMAIL_INTERVALS`` configuration parameter (with a fallback of 14 days).
+If you enable the Celery or cron task to send this notification type, Lemur will send a summary of all certificates with upcoming expiration date that occurs within the number of days specified by the ``LEMUR_EXPIRATION_SUMMARY_EMAIL_THRESHOLD_DAYS`` configuration parameter (with a fallback of 14 days).
 Note that certificates will be included in this summary even if they do not have any associated notifications.

 This notification type also supports the same ``--exclude`` and ``EXCLUDE_CN_FROM_NOTIFICATION`` options as expiration emails.